Diabetes Translational Core

 The objective of the Diabetes Translational Research Core (DTRC) is to establish a core research staff with specialized expertise in the performance of complex clinical studies in diabetes and metabolism, and to provide training and education for the development of next generation of clinical researchers in diabetes.

-In October 2006, Yale was selected as one of the initial 12 academic medical centers to receive a CTSA (P.I.
-R. Sherwin).
-Consequently, the Yale DERC is ideally positioned to benefit from the services and resources provided by the Yale CTSA.
-The partnership between the Yale DERC and the CTSA will allow the development of an integrated and efficient infrastructure to support diabetes research and clinical research education on a level not previously possible.
+In October 2006, Yale was selected as one of the initial 12 academic medical centers to receive a CTSA .
+A new center was born, the Yale Center for Clinical Investigation (YCCI).
+Consequently, the Yale DRC is ideally positioned to benefit from the services and resources provided by the YCCI.
+The partnership between the Yale DRC and the YCCI will allow the development of an integrated and efficient infrastructure to support diabetes research and clinical research education on a level not previously possible.

 Specific Aim 1: To provide specialized clinical and translational research infrastructure (trained personnel, access to equipment, laboratory resources, research facilities) to help support complex metabolic studies.